20 Thrilling Things to Do in Baños, Ecuador’s Adventure Capital

 Climbing the Tungurahua Volcano is one of the most rewarding ways to experience the beauty of the area, but also one of the most challenging.

-The climb to the summit of Tungurahua Volcano is for experienced hikers only as the 11-mile round trip hike is grueling.
+The climb to the summit of Tungurahua Volcano is for experienced hikers only, as the 11-mile round-trip hike is grueling.
 The two-day hike should be completed with a guide as the hike, especially after the refugio, is challenging, unmarked, and exposed to incremental weather.

-Imagine Ecuador runs guided overnight tours, which include transportation, dinner, breakfast, accommodation in the refugio, and certain climbing equipment such as sleeping bags, and weather permitting, ice axes.
+Imagine Ecuador runs guided overnight tours, which include transportation, dinner, breakfast, accommodation in the refugio, and certain climbing equipment such as sleeping bags and, weather permitting, ice axes.

 If you still haven’t had your fill of hair-raising experiences in Banos, then paragliding can round out your epic adventure in Banos.
 There are few better ways to experience the grandeur of a city than with a bird’s eye view.